 Bonito Loin (Lomo)

-The loin is the leaner, more compact part.
+The loin is the leaner and more compact part.
 It requires more attention when grilling:

 - Firmer, meatier texture, similar to tuna